thiagoviana/ios-swift-open-social-apps/README.md

 How to open social apps like Facebook, Twitter and Instagram or redirect to Safari.

 # Info.plist
-You have to modify the Info.plist fie including the social networks you derire to link using the LSApplicationQueriesSchemes property.
+You have to modify the Info.plist file including the social networks you desire to link using the **LSApplicationQueriesSchemes** property.
 Simply open Info.plist as a Source Code, and paste this:

 ```
 <key>LSApplicationQueriesSchemes</key>